 What gorillas teach us about diet and health

 When I was in sixth grade, my teachers taught me about the Four Food Groups.
 They told me that I had to eat two servings of meat and three servings of dairy products every day.
 Otherwise, my growth would be stunted.
 I wouldn’t be able to grow normal hair or fingernails.
-Then I went to the zoo, where I saw that the gorillas, which are bigger and stronger and hairier than I would ever be, were eating nothing but salad.
-In other words, they are practically vegan, yet they were clearly getting enough nutrition.
+Then I went to the zoo, where I saw that the gorillas were eating nothing but salad.
+Yet the gorillas were big and strong and hairy.
+Wild gorillas are practically vegan, yet they clearly get enough nutrition from their diet.
 How could that be?

 How gorillas are like people

-Gorillas have nearly the same DNA as human beings, which means that our body chemistry and theirs is almost exactly alike.
+Gorillas have nearly the same DNA as human beings.
+Thus, their body chemistry is almost exactly the same as ours.
 Gorillas also have almost the same digestive system that we have.
-So how can gorillas grow up to be so big and strong without eating any meat (other than a few termites), any dairy products, any eggs, or any fish?
+However, a silverback male gorilla can weigh 500 pounds, and is ten times as strong as a man.
+Yet gorillas eat no meat (other than a few termites), no dairy products, no eggs, and no fish.
 Obviously, it’s time for us to rethink the Four Food Groups dogma that we were taught in school, and the My Plate that replaced it.

-When gorillas were first being kept in zoos in Europe and North America, they were fed the same kinds of food that the local people were eating.
-As a result, they fell prey to the same kinds of diseases that are the major causes of death in Europe and the United States but are rare among the peoples of Asia and Africa.
-Switching the gorillas back to something resembling their natural diet restored their health.
-The same thing happens to human populations that switch to a plant-based diet as a result of food rationing.
+When gorillas were first being kept in zoos in Europe and North America, they got fat and sick.
+People were feeding the gorillas the same kinds of food that Europeans and North Americans were eating.
+As a result, the gorillas died of the same diseases that kill Europeans and Americans.
+However, those diseases were rare in Asia and Africa, where people were eating starchy, plant-based diets.
+Feeding the gorillas their natural leafy diet restored their health.
+Likewise, Europeans got healthier when they had to switch to a starchy, plant-based diet during food rationing.

 How gorillas are different from people